skellis46/slipbox/improvisation and the threshold of the self.md

 ---

-The threshold I am writing of is a rupture or a portal.
+The threshold I am writing of is, I propose, a rupture or a portal.
 It can only be recognised retrospectively, when the dancer returns to _dancing_ after having _been danced_.
 On the _dancing_ side of the threshold are the familiar subject–object configurations through which human experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions.
-On the _being danced_ side is nonduality, where those same dancing/being danced configurations make no sense and where phenomenological description reaches its limit, not because nothing is happening but because the structures that make experience intelligible as subject and object have fallen away.
+On the _being danced_ side I suggest there is nonduality, where those same dancing/being danced configurations make no sense and where phenomenological description reaches its limit, not because nothing is happening but because the structures that make experience intelligible as subject and object have fallen away.

 While the practice of dancing is phenomenologically complex, in this chapter I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject.
 Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and selfhood.
 When the research extend beyond dance its stakes become how epistemology, methods, ethics and disciplinary boundaries are configured and reconfigured in phenomenological practice research.